Tax

 For the 2020/21 tax year, the personal allowance or tax free personal allowance is £12,500.

-The dividend tax rates and tax thresholds for the 2021/22 and 2020/21 financial years are indicated in the table above.
+The dividend tax rates and tax thresholds for the 2024/25 financial year is indicated in the table above.

 You may refer to the HMRC website for the dividend tax rates, dividend income tax rates and income tax bands for the previous tax years.
 You can also use this website to help you find your tax code and calculate your dividend tax bill, dividend tax rates, and dividend tax credit.